 At this point, those adrenals and kidney are exhausted.
 They’ve reached their version of dried up.
 They can’t do their job anymore, which is to pump and filter the body’s fluids and balance things out (the kidneys), and the adrenals don’t have the energy to pump out adrenaline anymore to keep the body systems going.
 Cortisol no longer fluctuates and it actually flatlines in its daily responsiveness.

 Common signs and symptoms:

-Pangs of overwhelm and that sense that “I can’t keep going like this”
+- Pangs of overwhelm and that sense of “I can’t keep going like this”

 If we fail to address this at the root level, that kidney/adrenal level, the next stage ensues:

 Stage 2) Burnout.
 Illness.
 Utter exhaustion.
 Listless.
 Lifeless energy states.